Minuscule 714: Description

-The manuscript contains also a fragment of Sententiae of Peter Lombard (size 13 x 8 cm).
+The manuscript contains also a fragment of Sententiae of Peter Lombard (size 13 cm × 8 cm).
 The large initial letters in colours and gold, the small initials in blue.

 The text of the manuscript was corrected by the original scribe.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Kx.
 Kurt Aland placed it in Category V.

 According to the Claremont Profile Method it represents Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 History

 Scrivener dated the manuscript to the 13th century, Gregory dated it to the 13th or 14th century.
 The manuscript is dated by the INTF to the 13th century.
 Place of origin is unknown.

 The manuscript was brought from Corfu by Dean Burgon, then belonged to W. F. Rose, and bought for the British Museum in 1893 (along with minuscule 715, 716).

 It was added to the list of New Testament manuscripts by Scrivener (563) and Gregory (714).
 Gregory saw the manuscript in 1883.
 The text was collated by Rose.

 The manuscript is housed at the British Library in London (Egerton MS 2783).